PsychoCod3r/libcsv/README.md

 - csv\_table.c - contains function definitions for working with CSV tables in the fashion of a relational database

+- csv\_set.c - contains function definitions for working with set types

+- csv\_select.c - contains function definitions for selecting subsets
+  for records from tables

 - parser-demo.c - a demo program for the CSV validator and interpreter, released very early on in libcsv's development and not really necessary anymore